orbitmines/archive/projects/_indefinite_future_projects/INDEFINITE Project - Story.md

 ---

-- How is the game aspect introduc
+- How is the game aspect introduced
 - Send wormwhole probe at speed of light.